 About Trust Norfolk-SEN

 We believe that all children and young people have the right to be healthy, happy and safe; to be loved, valued and respected; and to have high aspirations for their future.
-From 1st October to 26th November 2018, Trust Norfolk-SEN will be consulting on its future.
-More information can be found in a letter here and supporting documentation here.
-We would very much appreciate your feedback.
-You can also email us via email@example.com
+From 25th February 2019 we are consulting on dissolving Trust Norfolk-SEN due to the changing environment which schools operate in.
+Our proposal paper can be viewed here: http://www.trustnorfolksen.co.uk/proposalpaper/

 What we stand for

 School 2 School Support provides hands-on practical advice and support to main stream schools and settings within Norfolk.
 Support and advice is given by experienced professionals from across the 11 special schools within Norfolk.

 We are a traded service and form part of the Inclusion and Additional Needs category of support within Norfolk’s menu of support services.